-Sort Mode of Target of Outreach Summary of Summary of Summary of comments URL Order Outreach Outreach comments received not accepted and reasons 1 Resident Survey All Santa Barbara residents and in-commuters (available in English and Spanish, online format) 212 residents Feedback related to housing needs and challenges, access to opportunity, accessibility, and discrimination.
+Sort Mode of Target of Outreach Summary of Summary of Summary of comments URL Order Outreach response/ attendance comments received not accepted and reasons 1 Resident Survey All Santa Barbara residents and in-commuters (available in English and Spanish, online format) 212 residents Feedback related to housing needs and challenges, access to opportunity, accessibility, and discrimination.
 All comments or views received were accepted.
 No longer available 2 Newspaper Ad Non-targeted/broad community Notice of the September 24, 2024 public hearing for development of the CONPLAN No comments received.
 N/A N/A 3 Public Hearing 9.24.24 Broad; all residents/stakeholders The Community Development and Human Services Committee, many of them active service providers and representatives of the targeted groups, held the public hearing on September 24, 2024 to solicit public input.
 See attached summary All comments or views were accepted. n/a

 4 Newspaper Ad Non-targeted/broad community Notice of the availability of CDBG funds was published in the local newspaper and on the City's website.
 None received.
 N/A N/A 5 Community Input Workshop (in person & virtual) All Santa Barbara residents and in-commuters.
 Santa Barbara Eastside Library.
 7 residents Perspectives on needs related to housing, homelessness services, childcare, youth services, community access to opportunity, and discrimination.
 All comments or views received were accepted.
 No longer available 6 Community Input Workshop (in person & virtual) All Santa Barbara residents and in-commuters.
-Santa Barbara United Boys & Girls Club.
+Santa Barbara United Boys &amp; Girls Club.
 8 residents Perspectives on needs related to housing, homelessness services, childcare, youth services, community access to opportunity, and discrimination.
 All comments or views received were accepted.
 No longer available 7 Community Input Workshop (in person & virtual) All Santa Barbara residents and in-commuters.
 Santa Barbara David Gebhard Public Meeting Room, Community Development Building.
 Translation services were provided for each of these and the marketing was in both English and Spanish 15 residents Perspectives on needs related to housing, homelessness services, childcare, youth services, community access to opportunity, and discrimination.
 Specific need for a Community Center space.
 All comments or views received were accepted.
-No longer available 8 Stakeholder interviews (9) • 9 stakeholders Wide range of comments covering housing and community development needs, access to opportunity, institutional structure, and resource capacity.
+No longer available 8 Stakeholder interviews (9) Stakeholders serving low/moderate-income populations and organizations related to housing, homelessness, public services, public facilities, and economic development.
+9 stakeholders Wide range of comments covering housing and community development needs, access to opportunity, institutional structure, and resource capacity.
 All comments or views received were accepted. n/a